Advertisement

 Special Precautions

-Refer to Table 5 under Dosage & Administration for recommended treatment modifications and management of immune-mediated adverse reactions.
+Refer to Table 10 under Dosage & Administration for recommended treatment modifications.

-Immune-mediated pneumonitis: Immune-mediated pneumonitis or interstitial lung disease, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated pneumonitis: Immune-mediated pneumonitis or interstitial lung disease, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab or IMFINZI in combination with platinum-based chemotherapy followed by IMFINZI in combination with olaparib [see Adverse Reactions].
 Patients should be monitored for signs and symptoms of pneumonitis.
 Suspected pneumonitis should be confirmed with radiographic imaging and other infectious and disease-related etiologies excluded, and managed as recommended in Dosage & Administration [see Dosage & Administration].
+For Grade 2 events, an initial dose of 1-2 mg/kg/day prednisone or equivalent should be initiated followed by a taper.
+For Grade 3 or 4 events, an initial dose of 2-4 mg/kg/day methylprednisolone or equivalent should be initiated followed by a taper.

 Pneumonitis and radiation pneumonitis: Radiation pneumonitis is frequently observed in patients receiving radiation therapy to the lung and the clinical presentation of pneumonitis and radiation pneumonitis is very similar.
 In the PACIFIC Study, in patients who had completed treatment with concurrent chemoradiation within 1 to 42 days prior to initiation of the trial, pneumonitis and radiation pneumonitis occurred in patients receiving IMFINZI.
 Pneumonitis or radiation pneumonitis occurred in 161 (33.9%) patients in the IMFINZI-treated group and 58 (24.8%) in the placebo group; including Grade 3 in 16 (3.4%) patients on IMFINZI vs. 7 (3.0%) patients on placebo and Grade 5 in 5 (1.1%) patients on IMFINZI vs. 4 (1.7%) patients on placebo.
 The median time to onset in the IMFINZI-treated group was 55 days (range: 1-406 days) vs. 55 days (range: 1-255 days) in the placebo group.